 Teach Your Dog to Keep Cool Around Strangers

 Nothing is more heart-warming than your fur baby leaping to greet you with a big, sloppy kiss!
 And as much as we love those loving licks, encouraging this behavior can have some unwanted results.
 Many doggie pawrents unwittingly train their pups to respond to strangers inappropriately through their own well-intentioned actions.
 Whether it’s barking or jumping, the way we react to our dogs has an effect on how they react to strangers.
+Learn how to train your dog to stay calm around strangers.

 Why Do Dogs Bark at Strangers?